kevgo/cucumber-sort/README.md

 The recipe is technically correct, the "test" passes.
-But it would be easier to reason about and compare it to the other recipes in our recipet suite if we always made the base dough first, and then add the additional ingredients like fruits and spices to the dough.
+But it would be easier to reason about and compare it to the other recipes in our recipet suite if we always specified the base dough first, and then add the additional ingredients like fruits and spices.

 This is what cucumber-sort helps you with.
 It enforces a specific order of steps in your Cucumber files.